"The Expansion of For-profit Colleges in the 21st Century and Its Implications for Social Inequality"

 The dramatic expansion of for-profit colleges during the first decade of the 21st century is one of the most fascinating and controversial changes US higher education.
 Enrollment in this sector increased from 1 million students in 2000 to over 4 million students in 2010--an increase of about 400 percent--mostly due to high enrollment among trandtionally underserved populations.
 The quick expansion of the sector, which ignited much debate over the benefits and contributions of these trends to inequality, provides a unique opportunity to examine how expansion through the differentiation of non-selective institutions can exacerbate or mitigate inequality in students’ outcomes.

-My dissertation examines the sources of the growth of the for-profit sector of higher education and assesses the implications of this growth for socioeconomic inequality.
+My dissertation project examined the sources of the growth of the for-profit sector of higher education and assesses the implications of this growth for socioeconomic inequality.
 Empirical research questions include: What organizational strategies enabled the expansion of these relatively peripheral and low-status institutions in the highly institutionalized field of higher education?
 How did these changes in the ecology of higher education influence the social environment students encounter on college campuses?
 How do educational outcomes differ for students who attend for-profit colleges compared to other types of colleges, especially community colleges?
 To what extent can inequality in outcomes be traced to differences in the types of students who attend for-profit colleges, and to what extent can we isolate a causal effect of institution type?

 These questions are answered using two large, nationally representative samples, one for a cohort of high school students that entered higher education prior to the expansion of for-profit colleges (NELS 1988-2000) and one for a cohort of high school students that entered during the expansion (the ELS 2002-2012), along with detailed panel data on all accredited for-profit institutions in the U.S between 2000 and 2010.